What Are Urban Growth Boundaries and Why Do We Need Them?

 This may seem obvious but we now have the science that confirms it.
 Researcher Alexandra Syphard of the Conservation Biology Institute has published extensive research on risk to life and property from wildfire.
 She found over and over again that lowest wildfire risk is in the urban areas.
 The highest wildfire risk is in medium densities, which are often seen in the wildland-urban interface—areas where homes are built near or among lands prone to wildland fire.
 Upholding UGBs makes a difference.

 Urban Growth Boundaries Are Not the Cause of the Housing Crisis

 Some people may argue that urban growth boundaries make the affordable housing crisis worse.
 Higher-density development, however, is actually less expensive than sprawl development.
 For example, providing transportation and public services is much less costly in a compact city than in a spread out one.
 Compact development also supports the local economy by improving accessibility to local businesses.
 Download our urban growth boundary fact sheet to learn more (PDF).

-Urban Growth Boundaries in the Bay Area
+Urban Growth Boundaries in the Bay Area and Beyond

 Alameda County: Alameda County, Dublin, Fremont, Hayward, Livermore, Pleasanton